siriusch/Sirius.OneSky/README.md

 The wrapper is generic, so that any existing (and future) method of can be invoked.
 Therefore, the following list is not comprehensive as it represents just a few examples.

 For all operations, an instance of `ApiClient` needs to be used; we assume an instance named `client` in the following examples.
 The instance holds the API URI and keys.
-SInce the instance wraps a `HttpClient`, the same re-use and thread-safety guidelines apply.
+Since the instance wraps a `HttpClient`, the same re-use and thread-safety guidelines apply.
 In summary, use a single instance for the lifetime of your application, you may use it from multiple threads, and it should be disposed at the end.

 ### List Project Groups